Updated on 09/12/23

 Our bodies do everything they can to protect us.
 When we experience a stressful event, our bodies have a fight or flight response, which is designed to help us defend ourselves.
 With PTSD, we react with that fight-or-flight response even when we are no longer in danger.
 Those with PTSD may experience flashbacks, feel tense or easily startled, lose interest in activities and may avoid situations that trigger a response.
 As with other mental health issues, PTSD is treated with a combination of approaches.
 Medication may help and talk therapy is often helpful as well.

 Our culture stigmatizes those of us with mental health issues.
 Treating the body is perfectly acceptable, but treating the mind sometimes isn’t.
 Although acceptance has come a long way, many of us feel guilt or shame around mental health challenges.
 We may feel like we should just “get over” our mental health issues, but that’s not how they work.

 If you are ready to overcome anorexia and mental health issues, know that there is nothing wrong with seeking help.
 It’s essential to recovery.
 It’s hard for many of us to admit we need help, though.
 Often the best first step is to talk with someone we trust, whether it’s a teacher, a parent, a partner, a friend or even a helpline like the one offered by the National Eating Disorder Association.

 Often, anorexia and other eating disorders mask underlying mental health issues.
 Treating those underlying issues are essential to recovery.
 There’s no simple solution for solving anorexia and mental health problems, but there is help and hope.
-Places like the Center for Discovery offer treatment and support, with experts who understand the relationship between anorexia and mental health.
+Places like Center for Discovery offer treatment and support.
+Contact us today.